Last updated: May 06, 2026

 Week Milestone Deliverable

-2 Project proposal 1-page proposal: business problem, data sources, key questions, team roles
+2 Project proposal 1-page proposal: firm selected, strategic question, 2-3 constructs, data sources, team roles

 Rubric (4 dimensions):